pauldambra/pauldambra.github.io/_posts/2015-02-20-reactotype-3.md

 }
 ```

-Now, since the component only knows about itself, the eventdata is an object with this component's identifer as a property and the new integer value of the input control as the value for the property.
+Now, since the component only knows about itself, the eventdata is an object with this component's identifier as a property and the new integer value of the input control as the value for the property.

 I didn't want to read both Year filter values in order to send the (currently) two filter inputs as the last version of the code did.
 There's little point it being a component if it has to know about other components on the page to work.